Aravindhakumar-M/Greenguard/README.md

 # Agricultural Plant Watering Robot

-Welcome to the Agricultural Plant Watering Robot repository!
 This project aims to create a mobile robot capable of autonomously watering potted plants in an agricultural setting.
 The robot utilizes a comprehensive and integrated ROS-based framework, addressing key aspects of perception, control, actuation, and safety, while also considering user interaction and feedback mechanisms.

 # Overview
 ## The robot's operation can be divided into several key steps: